dafny-lang/dafny/docs/DafnyRef/Types.md

 recursion), and it is used in proofs (e.g., supporting lemmas about data structures use inductive proofs).
 Whereas induction deals with finite things (data, behavior, etc.), its dual, coinduction, deals with possibly infinite things.
-Co-induction, too, is important in programming and program verification: it arises in data definitions (e.g., lazy data structures), semantics (e.g., concurrency), and proofs (e.g., showing refinement in a coinductive big-step semantics).
+Coinduction, too, is important in programming and program verification: it arises in data definitions (e.g., lazy data structures), semantics (e.g., concurrency), and proofs (e.g., showing refinement in a coinductive big-step semantics).
 It is thus